deyran/pro-asp-net-core-6/chapter-02/03-running-anc-application.md

 The code below (Listing 2-6) shows us a simple example of a controller class:

-Listing 2-6.
+**Listing 2-6**.
 Changing the HomeController.cs File in the Controllers Folder

 ```
 using Microsoft.AspNetCore.Mvc;